hkaithwas-ancilar/basic_training/README.md

-**This PR adds the Shell assignment document in a new branch named assignment-1.**
+**This branch contains the Shell assignment document in branch named assignment-1.**